Complete the form below to receive our brochure with detailed pricing. We will also phone you as soon as possible to chat about your education.

 What will you learn in this Intermediate Level: Higher Certificate in Office Administration course?

-Learn how to apply cost and management accounting, economics, human resources and labour relations in an organisation.
-Equip yourself with the knowledge to apply marketing, law, public relations and economics principles in the business environment.
+Learn how to apply principles of cost and management accounting, economics, human resources and labour relations in an organisation.
+Equip yourself with the knowledge needed to apply marketing, legal, public relations and economic principles in the business environment.